gongyibei/infmidi/README.rst

     track1 = song.new_track(name='Melody track', instrument='Acoustic Guitar(steel)')

-    # Create some clips and add to track
+    # Create some clips and add to track.
-    ..
+    ...

     track2 = song.new_track(name='Chord track', instrument='Acoustic Grand Piano')

-    # Create some clips and add to track
+    # Create some clips and add to track.
-    ..
+    ...

     track3 = song.new_track(name='Drum track', is_drum=True)

-    # Create some clips and add to track
+    # Create some clips and add to track.
-    ..
+    ...